ychoy/mongoose/README.md

 - Use Express to configure a server's responses to various HTTP verbs on various routes.
 - access data that comes in on a request from the client-side (`req.body` or `req.params`).

-## Compare and contrast Mongo and Mongoose?
+## MongoDB versus Mongoose

 ![tumblr_nbhme6bafu1s02vreo1_500](https://cloud.githubusercontent.com/assets/4304660/16811532/b08865a8-48dd-11e6-9474-c114b2e8a00d.gif)

 `MongoDB` is a no-SQL database.
-It is responsible for putting data in containers and making sure that the data is safe and organized. `Mongoose` is a library or "wrapper" that gives us a bunch of convenience methods for working with MongoDB records (kind of like jQuery's convenience methods for manipulating the DOM).
+It is responsible for storing data in containers and making sure that the data is safe and organized.
+MongoDB stores data in BSON, "a binary JSON format."
+We'll see SQL databases later that store data in a format more like an Excel spreadsheet.

+`Mongoose` is a library or "wrapper" that gives us a bunch of convenience methods for working with MongoDB records (kind of like jQuery's convenience methods for manipulating the DOM).
 Generally we will not be interacting _directly_ with MongoDB, instead we'll be working through `mongoose`.

 <details><summary>Side-note: Wondering what makes noSQL different from SQL? (we'll talk more about this later)</summary>

 There are two main categories of databases: relational (SQL) databases, and non-relational (no-SQL) databases.
 Mongo is a no-SQL database that stores entries in a JSON-like format.

-Since Mongo is the first database we've worked with it's hard for us to discuss the tradeoffs between SQL/no-SQL.
-But here's a great analogy from a fellow on StackOverflow:
+Since MongoDB is the first database we've worked with it's hard for us to discuss the tradeoffs between SQL/no-SQL.
+But here's a great analogy from StackOverflow:

 > "NoSQL databases store information like you would recipes in a book.
 When you want to know how to make a cake, you go to that recipe, and all of the information about how to make that cake (ingredients, preparation, mixing, baking, finishing, etc.) are all on that one page.
 >
 > SQL is like shopping for the ingredients for the recipe.
 In order to get all of your ingredients into your cart, you have to go to many different aisles to get each ingredient.
 When you are done shopping, your grocery cart will be full of all the ingredients you had to run around and collect.